matthewcavanaugh96/us-presidential-elections-by-county/README.md

 # us-presidential-elections-by-county
 Analyzing United States Presidential election results at the county level from 2000 to 2020.

 Pardon the mess.
 I am still optimizing my scripts, developing new ideas, and working on a data storage structure.
-The main notebook will be split into several smaller ones at some stage in the future.

 DATA SOURCES